ishaqadhel/TicTacToe/README.md

 # TicTacToe

-## Game Apa Ini ?
+## About
-Tic Tac Toe adalah game sederhana yang dimainkan biasanya di atas kertas dengan cara menandai X / O  di ruang grid 3x3.
-Pemenang game ini adalah pemain yang menandai tiga tanda beruntun secara horizontal / vertikal /  diagonal.
+Tic Tac Toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+This Games created by using Java Language Programming (OOP).

 ## Features
 - Insert Name